 Active Ingredients to Look for in Serums for Combination Skin

-Combination skin can benefit from a wide number of active ingredients that promote your skin’s health.
+Combination skin can benefit from a wide number of active ingredients that promote skin’s health.

-Its myriad uses make a Vitamin C serum an ideal place to start when incorporating serums into your skin care routine.
+Its myriad benefits make a vitamin C serum an ideal product to start with when incorporating serums into your skin care routine.

 A close second on the list of most effective ingredients for combination skin is hyaluronic acid (HA).

-HA naturally occurs in the body and is a humectant, meaning attracts and retains moisture.
+HA occurs naturally in the body and is a humectant, meaning it attracts and retains moisture.
 Its low molecular weight helps HA penetrate the skin to plump up fine lines and wrinkles.

-A hyaluronic acid serum can be used in a serum every day.
-It’s ideal for combination skin because it locks moisture into the skin without adding excess oil.
+An HA serum can be used in your everyday skin routine.
+It’s ideal for combination skin because it locks-in moisture without adding excess oil.

 Two B vitamins have been proven to benefit the skin when applied topically.

-It can also reduce the appearance of large pores and reduce dryness—two common concerns of people with combination skin.
+This vitamin can also reduce the appearance of large pores and reduce dryness – two common concerns of those with combination skin.

-Vitamin B5, otherwise known as panthenol, has been demonstrated to deeply moisturize skin.
+Vitamin B5, otherwise known as panthenol, has been demonstrated to deeply moisturize the skin.

-This AHA (alpha-hydroxy acid) regulates exfoliation, making it useful for both the dry and oily areas of your combination skin.
-As it sloughs off dead skin cells, it both prevents breakouts and brightens dull, dry skin.
+This AHA (alpha-hydroxy acid) chemically exfoliates skin, making it effective for both dry and oily areas of your face.
+As it sloughs off dead skin cells, it prevents breakouts and brightens dull, dry complexions.

-Another AHA, salicylic acid is still useful for combination skin but may require more caution.
-Because it decreases sebum production, it should only be used on the oily areas of your face, and not necessarily every day.
+Another AHA, salicylic acid is beneficial for combination skin but may require some caution.
+Because it decreases sebum production, it should only be applied on the oily areas of your face, and not necessarily every day.

 Vitamin E is both an anti-inflammatory and an antioxidant.
-It smooths out skin texture, making it useful for combination skin that appears rough or uneven.
+It smooths out skin texture, making it effective for combination skin that appears rough or uneven.

-Not only is ferulic acid a powerful antioxidant, but it can boost the effectiveness of other antioxidants, too.
+Not only is ferulic acid a powerful antioxidant, it can also boost the effectiveness of other antioxidants.
 It reduces the appearance of dark spots, fine lines and wrinkles.